pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 ``[[2, 3, 4, 7], [3, 5, 6, 8], [4, 9, 11, 12]]``

-corresponds to the tableau pictured in Figure
+corresponds to the tableau pictured in Figure below

 \[1\] Chang, Wen, et al. "Quantum affine algebras and Grassmannians."
 Mathematische Zeitschrift 296.3 (2020): 1539-1583.